NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

 My goal is to maintain clear and professional communication during real-time interactions or ticket updates.

 - I greet the client warmly and identify myself.
-  *Hi John, this is Kizito from IT Support.
+  *Hi John, this is Joshua from IT Support.
 I’ve just picked up your ticket and I’ll assist you now.*

 - I provide brief updates if something takes time.
   *I’m checking your account now, one moment please.*